tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
+- Answer (ldeng11−stat6250): Both.
+It is set to earn the Reading for Depth Achievement by complete at least 8 of 10 weekly quizzes, to let the student could have time to deal with their stressful studies and schedules, and also to make sure the students who enroll late could catch up with the course.

 [Course Structure Quiz, Problem 4]